-Along with a great understanding of current fashion trends, fashion designers will also need a working knowledge of technological gadgets that are used to create apparels.
-A simple example of the technology will be a sewing machine, but with the current market in mind, there are plenty of advanced machines available to create apparels from scratch.
-Some well-known designers also use body-scanning and 3D printing methods to create custom fit apparels that are sized specifically for someone.
+Along with a great understanding of current fashion trends, fashion designers will also need a working knowledge of technological gadgets that are used to create apparel.
+A simple example of the technology will be a sewing machine, but with the current market in mind, there are plenty of advanced machines available to create apparel from scratch.
+Some well-known fashion designers also use body-scanning and 3D printing methods to create custom-fit apparels that are sized specifically for someone.
 Clo 3D for rendering and adobe suite for digital designing is also a common name in the fashion industry now.

 What Does a Fashion Designer Exactly Do?

 Although extremely exciting, the process of creating a design from scratch can be long and complicated.
 It may take months to finally roll out a collection.
 But, it usually starts with research on current fashion trends and prediction of future fashion trends to increase the usage span of the garments you are creating.

 If the goal is bringing new designs to the public, a fashion designer takes part in every aspect of the process.
 The first part is designing.
 It could include sketching it on a canvas or illustrating the design on a computer.

 Next comes the putting it together part.
 Using dummies or models, fashion designers use sewing material to put together the outfits they create from the design.
 Once the initial design is finalised, the designer’s creative vision takes over to produce a garment that is comfortable to wear but also looks sensational.
 From the first draft of creating, it may take a while for the design to be finalised.
 There are either levels of approvals required, or levels of creative discretion to finally get a green signal on a particular design.